 Some cutting/gluing pages are awkward for home use, since the book was originally written for classroom use and photocopied materials.

 Engaging book that spends some time connecting culture and geography.
-Targets 4th grade level.
+Targets 4th-grade level kids.
 Teaches map skills.
 Students answer questions based on text and illustrations.
 Includes map and progress chart.
 Meets national geography standards.

-Answer key occasionally includes information not covered in text.
+The answer key occasionally includes information not covered in the text.